Intent and Overview

 Every year, we guarantee a high level of fun, competitive spirit through an inter-house sports day.
 This is well-attended by families and highlights the sporting achievements and resilience from all competitors, regardless of their level or experience.

 To develop and enhance this enthusiasm for sport, pupils are regularly exposed to numerous competitive events, organised by the school cluster groups or the Merton Schools Sports Partnership (MSSP).
-We aim to prepare a variety of pupil groups for these competitions, through clubs offered and additional practice sessions run by the in-school PE specialist.
+We aim to prepare a variety of pupil groups for these competitions, through clubs offered and additional preparation in PE sessions.
 In recent years the successes have been well-received; with many of our participants reaching the finals of tag-rugby, handball, athletics, girls’ and boys’ football and cricket.

 In addition to weekly PE sessions, pupils are also exposed to a variety of sports clubs, like football, multisports, gymnastics, cricket and basketball.
 In conjunction with this, children are also encouraged to take part in a variety of physical activities during break times.